raketenforscher12/pdsnd_github/README.md

 ### Project Title: US Bikeshare Data
 Replace the Project Title

 ### Description: This project is about refactoring a previous project on US bikeshare data from Chicago, Washington, and New York City.
+The files contain information about bikeshare rentals in the three  selected US cities.
 Describe what your project is about and what it does

 ### Files used: bikeshare.py, chicago.csv, washington.csv, new_york_city.csv